 When to use it?

 TQCache shines as a persistent Memcached.
 It is fully compatible with PHP sessions.
-Unlike Memcached, TQCache persists sessions to disk, so you don’t lose all user logins if the service restarts.
-If you value storage capacity over raw microsecond latency and want to cache terabytes of data without paying for terabytes of RAM.
-It uses a single binary (or Go library import) with a simple append-only log format that is robust and easy to back up.
+Unlike Memcached, TQCache will persists sessions to disk, so you don’t lose all user logins if the service restarts.
+It may also be a match if you value storage capacity over latency.
+It allows you to cache terabytes of data without paying for terabytes of RAM.
+It uses a single binary (or Go library import) with a simple fixed-size record format that is easy to back up.

 Conclusion

 TQCache is not a “Redis Killer.”
-It is a specialized tool that creates a middle ground: it offers the protocol simplicity of Memcached with the persistence of a database, all while keeping a small memory footprint.
+It is a specialized tool that offers the protocol simplicity of Memcached with the persistence of Redis, all while keeping a small memory footprint.

-Disclaimer: I’ve built TQCache in one evening and it has not been tested in production, you’ve been warned!
+Disclaimer: I’ve built TQCache in one weekend and it has not been tested in production, you’ve been warned!